wjzijderveld/blog/source/_posts/2013-11-16-setup-jackalope-with-mysql.md

 }
 ~~~

-After that, we need to actual login to the repository, to be able to read and write data.
+After that we need to actual login to the repository to be able to read and write data.

 ~~~language-php
 $credentials = new \PHPCR\SimpleCredentials($config['phpcr']['username'], $config['phpcr']['password']);